H10u—Dangerous Goods Shipping Under the IATA DG Regs. ("Add-on" training for U.S. Air Forwarders)

 - ICAO Technical Instructions

-This lesson provides an overview of the various sections of the IATA Dangerous Goods Regulations.
+This lesson provides an overview of the various parts of the ICAO Technical Instructions.

 - Introduction